buildkite/on-demand/agent-composer/README.md

     plugins:
       - "keithduncan/kanikoctl#261d24e5f25e01ba0ee8f2b406c5ff7c260d2cc5":
           destination: 1234EXAMPLE.dkr.ecr.us-east-1.amazonaws.com/my-ecr-repository
-          tags:
-            - latest
     agents:
       task-definition: kaniko
-      task-role: BuildImage
+      task-role: BuildExampleImage
 ```

-This pipeline uses the kaniko task definition, and the `BuildImage` task role
+This pipeline uses the kaniko task definition, and the `BuildExampleImage` task
-to build and push an image to an ECR repository.
+role to build and push an image to an ECR repository.
+You should instantiate as

-You should instantiate as many `example/kaniko/builder.yml` stacks as you need.
+many `example/kaniko/builder.yml` stacks as you need to store images.

 ## Cloning Private Repositories